 Unlike most NBA superstars, Lillard doesn’t want to be defined by titles.
 He is a basketball player but he is more.
 He is a rapper but he is more.
 He was the MVP of January.
 And he is a lot more.
 How much more will depend on what the Blazers can do to add more to the Damian Lillard 2020 beast mode.

 Lillard has done his part.
-But at the end of the day, it will be what Neil Olshay and the Blazers front office can do to give Lillard a shot at a playoff run.
+But at the end of the day, it will be what the others do to support 30-year-old Dame.